nvdaaddons/bitChe/readme.md

 ## Notes ##
 *	 You can use the up and down arrow keys to focus the search result which should be interacted with.
-*	 When the first search performed after starting Bit Che is finnished, the first result will be focused, though it may not be selected properly.
+*	 When the first search performed after starting Bit Che is finished, the first result will be focused, though it may not be selected properly.
 NVDA will speak the selected result.
 Use the usual commands or the arrow keys to ensure the right item is selected before performing other actions.

 ## Key Commands ##